aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-images/add-image-to-existing-pdf-file/_index.md

 ## Control Image Quality

-It is possible to control the quality of an image that’s being added to a PDF file.
+It is possible to control the quality of an image that's being added to a PDF file.
 Use the overloaded [Replace](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.x_image_collection#a698b65051b073f0f4b84b1235889bd72) method in the [XImageCollection](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.x_image_collection) class.

 The following code snippet demonstrates how to convert all the document images into JPEGs that use 80% quality for compression.